dapseen/platform-challenge/HOW_TO.md

 1. [Minikube](https://formulae.brew.sh/formula/minikube) installed via MacOs package Manager ([brew](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos) please follow this guide if you dont have brew installed already on your machine).
 2. [Docker desktop](https://docs.docker.com/desktop/mac/install/) - This guide will help you to setup docker desktop on your MacOs
 3. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) - I recommend follow the official kubernetes documentation to achieve kubectl installation
-4. Understand of how kubernetes works is very importand for this guide
+4. Understanding of how kubernetes works is very importand for this guide